ndanny/stable-diffusion-codespaces/README.md

 <img src="assets/output.png" width="500" />

-### Step 5 (Optional): Shutdown Codespaces
+### Step 5 (Optional): Stop Codespaces

-To save on resources, make sure to stop your Codespace instance once you're done using it.
+To save on resources, make sure to stop or shutdown your Codespace instance once you're done using it.
 You can do this in the repo UI or using the [GitHub CLI tool](https://cli.github.com).

 ## FAQ

-## Disclaimers
+## Disclaimer

+*The information provided in this guide is intended for educational purposes only.
+This guide is not meant to be an endorsement or advertisement for GitHub Codespaces or AUTOMATIC1111's UI.
+It is simply intended to educate the community on how to run Stable Diffusion models in the cloud based on the limited research conducted.
+Please note that this may not be the optimal way to use Stable Diffusion, but it does provide an option for those with limited access to compute resources.
+Additionally, this tutorial is intended to follow the [terms of service of GitHub Codespaces](https://docs.github.com/en/site-policy/github-terms/github-terms-for-additional-products-and-features#codespaces).*